127 Media, Digital Marketing, Burscough, West Lancashire.

 If an employee comes to you with an issue that’s arisen over a private messaging platform, make sure you’ve got the policies in place to tackle it with confidence.
 The fact that you, the employer, have learnt about the private message is no better example that nothing online is ever truly private.

-To get a social media policy drawn up, call The HR Dept today.
+To get a social media policy drawn up, please get in touch, we’d love to help.

 I hope you enjoyed todays blog post “Whatsapp Mishap!
 A Guest Blog About Social Media Policy” and found the topic interesting.